 - Certification of an asylum claim as ‘clearly unfounded’ under Section 94 of the Nationality Immigration and Asylum Act 2002

 I qualified as a solicitor in 2009.
-I am also accredited as a supervisor and Level 2 Senior Caseworker under the Law Society’s Immigration and Asylum Accreditation Scheme which means that I have demonstrated the required level of competence and knowledge to represent publicly funded clients.
+I am also accredited as a Supervisor and Level 2 Senior Caseworker under the Law Society’s Immigration & Asylum Accreditation Scheme.

 I am multilingual and fluent in Punjabi, Hindi and Urdu.